KevdpIA/Feedback-Module-2-Implementation-Framework/README.md

 Finally, the print shows the performance of the model with the compare the errors acumulated from the trained data and the validation data.

-# NOTE: To run this codes, you need to install with pip TENSORFLOW, PANDAS, SEABORN AND MATPLOTLIB libraries.
+# Notes:

+  ## If you want to run the code, install the dependencies with:

+     pip install -r requirements.txt